MyGet/MyGetDocs/Docs.Site/Docs/Reference/Capturing-traffic-with-Fiddler.markdown

 ### Tips for capturing NuGet and VSIX traffic

 Make sure to start Fiddler prior to NuGet or Visual Studio.

+If no traffic from Visual Studio is shown in Fiddler, try setting one of the following:

+* Set the `HTTP_PROXY` environment variable to `http://127.0.0.1:8888`
+* or use the NuGet configuration commands to set the proxy:

+	NuGet.exe config -Set HTTP_PROXY=ttp://127.0.0.1:8888

 ### Tips for capturing npm traffic